 The cost of organizing includes those costs "associated with identifying, contacting, organizing, motivating and organizing those with aligned interests.
 If the number of affected individuals or groups is small, the costs of organizing are likely to be low.
 When the number is large, those costs can be high.
 Taxpayers are costly to organize because they are numerous and widely dispersed, whereas pharmaceutical companies are relatively easy to organize.
 The costs of organization can be reduced by associations and standing organizations.
 Labor unions, the Sierra Club and business groups such as [Chambers of Commerce] reduce the cost of organizing for nonmarket action."
 (Baron, 2010, p.
 156)

 I would like to take a moment to stress the above points, since it has been a point of confusion in past sections of this course.
-First, generally speaking, the larger the group the higher the cost to organize, which in turn reduces the "supply" side of the nonmarket framework.
+First, remember that the intent of analyzing supply and demand in this context is to evaluate the likelihood of taking action on an issue.
+Just "caring about" or "considering" an issue is not the same as taking action.
+Second, generally speaking, the larger the group the higher the cost to organize, which in turn reduces the potential action or "supply" side of the nonmarket framework.
 As indicated above, U.S. taxpayers are incredibly difficult to organize into action.
 However, organizing a small stakeholder group such as a local libertarian organization with a few dozen members to act on tax law should be very easy, and thus would have a very low cost.
+However, the impact may not be as great with a smaller number of people.
 The other extreme of this is if a stakeholder is an individual person.
 It hopefully goes without saying that it should be easy for a single person to "organize" themselves into taking action.
-Second, groups that are already very well-organized may have low organizing costs, regardless of size.
+Finally, groups that are already very well-organized may have low organizing costs, regardless of size.
 As noted above, labor unions are a good example of this.
 This is because one of their primary functions is to try to influence issues on behalf of their members.
-It usually does not take a lot of effort to get their members to take action.
+It usually does not take a lot of effort to get their members to take action and therefore, they have a ready "supply" in a nonmarket framework.

 Effectiveness is the impact a stakeholder's nonmarket action will have on the outcome of an issue.
 Nonmarket action is more effective when a stakeholder group has more members, their resources are greater and when the group has extensive coverage of legislative districts.